LimitlessNd/A1.1/README.md

 The chat application uses a **Node.js server** with session management and a **standalone Angular frontend**.
 Data is currently stored in **localStorage** (Phase 1) and will later be moved to **MongoDB** (Phase 2).

-Each Angular component interacts with the server through HTTP requests.
-The server processes requests, updates its internal data, and returns the result to the client.
-The Angular components then update the UI accordingly.
+All Angular components interact with the server through HTTP requests for phase 1.
+The server processes the requests and updates its stored data and then returns the result to the user.
+The Angular components will then update the UI.

 ---